bbepis/XUnity.AutoTranslator/README.md

  * `EnableBatching`: Batches several translation requests into a single with supported endpoints (Only GoogleTranslate and GoogleTranslateLegitimate at the moment)
  * `UseStaticTranslations`: Enables usage of internal lookup dictionary of various english-to-japanese terms.
  * `MaxCharactersPerTranslation`: Specifies the maximum length of a text to translate.
 Any texts longer than this is ignored by the plugin.
 Cannot be greater than 500.

+#### Romaji 'translation'
+One of the possible values as output `Language` is 'romaji'.
+If you choose this as language, you will find that games often has problems showing the translations because the font does not understand the special characters used, for example the [macron diacritic](https://en.wikipedia.org/wiki/Macron_(diacritic)).

+To rememdy this, post processing can be applied to translations when 'romaji' is chosen as `Language`.
+This is done through the option `RomajiPostProcessing`.
+This option is a ';'-seperated list of values:
+ * `RemoveAllDiacritics`: Remove all diacritics from the translated text
+ * `ReplaceMacronWithCircumflex`: Replaces the macron diacritic with a circumflex.
+ * `RemoveApostrophes`: Some translators might decide to include apostrophes after the 'n'-character.
+Applying this option removes those.

 #### Other Options
  * `TextGetterCompatibilityMode`: This mode fools the game into thinking that the text displayed is not translated.
 This is required if the game uses text displayed to the user to determine what logic to execute.
 You can easily determine if this is required if you can see the functionality works fine if you toggle the translation off (hotkey: ALT+T).